|Position:||Co-Offensive Coordinator / WR|

-Helped the Tigers to a top-25 ranking and the ACC Atlantic Division title in his first full season as an assistant in 2009.
-He mentored Jacoby Ford, a Second-Team All-ACC wideout who was an NFL draft pick by the Raiders.
+• Helped the Tigers to a top-25 ranking and the ACC Atlantic Division title in his first full season as an assistant in 2009.
+He mentored Ford, a Second-Team All-ACC wideout who was an NFL draft pick by the Raiders.

-Took over as Clemson's recruiting coordinator in 2010 and the Tigers put together a top-20 signing class in his first season at the position.
+• Took over as Clemson’s recruiting coordinator in December 2008 and the Tigers put together a top-10 signing class in his first season (2009) at the position.
 Then in both 2011 and 2012, Clemson had top-10 recruiting classes.